Nithish-code17/BIOSYNC-Smart-Attendance-and-Analytical-Platform/README.md

 ### Automated Attendance Processing

-The system cleans, validates, and organizes raw biometric data into institution-ready attendance formats.
+The system cleans, validates, and organizes raw biometric data into institution-ready attendance fo
 ### WhatsApp Report Automation

 BIOSYNC automatically generates WhatsApp-style attendance reports and sends them to the required groups or users.